PrenilS/AI-Nanodegree/notes/Main notes.md

 Loop in the state space back to a state L is same as a loop in the plan back to the point where the subplan for state L is executed.

+##Multiagent domains

+###Adversarial search

+Deterministic, turn-taking, two-player, *zero-sum games* (total payoff to all players is the same in every game) of perfect information are just deterministic problems.
+Fully observable environments in which two agents act alternately and the utility values at the end of the game are equal and opposite.

+Games are too hard to solve.
+So need the ability to make some decision even when calculating the optimal decision is infeasible.
+Games also penalize inefficiency severely.

+We use *pruning* to cut out portions of the search tree that make no difference to the final choice.
+Heuristic functions approximate true utility without doing a complete search.

+In a *max-min* game one agent wants to max and the other to min.
+To define a game as a search problem we need:
+1. S0: The initial state.
+2. PLAYER(s): Defines which player has the move in a state.
+3. ACTIONS(s): Returns the set of legal moves in a state.
+4. RESULT(s, a): The transition model, which defines the result of a move.
+5. *TERMINAL-TEST(s)*: A terminal test, which is true when the game is over.
+States where the game has ended are *terminal states*.
+6. UTILITY(s, p): A utility function (also called an objective function or payoff function), defines the final numeric value for a game that ends in terminal state s for a player p.

+Initial state, ACTIONS function, and RESULT function define the *game tree*.

+###OPTIMAL DECISIONS IN GAMES

+Solution specifies MAX’s move in the initial state, then actions for every possible state that could be caused by MIN.
+This is an AND–OR search.

+Optimal strategies lead to outcomes at least as good as any other strategy when one is playing an infallible opponent.

+A tree is one move deep if each player has only one action (two half moves each called a *ply*).

+Given a game tree, the optimal strategy can be determined from the minimax value of each node (utility for MAX assuming that both players play optimally till end of game from there -> *MINIMAX(n)*).

+MINIMAX(s) = UTILITY(s) if TERMINAL-TEST(s)
+             max(MINIMAX(RESULT(s, a)) over all possible actions if PLAYER(s) = MAX min(MINIMAX(RESULT(s, a)) over all possible actions if PLAYER(s) = MIN

+For max, the *minimax decision* at each node is the action that leads to the highest minimax utility.

+####The minimax algorithm

+The minimax algorithm performs a complete depth-first exploration of the game tree.

+If the maximum depth of the tree is m and there are b legal moves at each point, then the time complexity of the minimax algorithm is O(b^m).

+The space complexity is O(bm) if all actions generated once, or O(m) if one at a time.

+####Optimal decisions in multiplayer games

+Single value for each node becomes a vector.

+The backed-up value of a node n is always the utility vector of the successor state with the highest value for the player choosing at n.